-16 Years Ago: Patsy Cline Receives Star on Hollywood Walk of Fame
+16 Years Ago: Patsy Cline Receives a Star on the Hollywood Walk of Fame

-15 years ago today (Aug.
-3, 1999) was a bittersweet day for friends and family of Patsy Cline.
+Sixteen years ago today (Aug.
+3, 1999) was a bittersweet day for the friends and family of Patsy Cline.
 It was on this day that the singer was posthumously awarded a star on the Hollywood Walk of Fame, in honor of her many career achievements.

 Cline tragically passed away on March 5, 1963, when she was only 30 years old, when a small plane she was a passenger in crashed en route to her home in Nashville.
 She released three studio albums and more than 30 singles, with six landing in the Top 10, before her untimely death.
 Her classic hit “Crazy,” written by Willie Nelson, was named the No. 1 jukebox hit of all time in 1997, with her No. 1 hit “I Fall to Pieces” landing at No. 17 on the list as well.
 Cline was a true pioneer in country music, becoming the first female country artist to headline her own shows and among the first to perform at New York City’s famed Carnegie Hall.